lreynolds188/ATechSol/docs/guides/Nextcloud.md

 <br/><br/>

 <h2>Exposing Server to the Internet</h2>
 NOTE: If you are only configuring Nextcloud for a local network you can stop here.
-To access, type the Nextcloud server's IP address in a browser and follow the setup guide.
+To access the server type the Nextcloud virtual machine's IP address in a browser and follow the setup guide.

 <br/>